Zohaib426/Mini-Library-Management-System/README.md

 **Return Books:** Students can return books they have borrowed.<br>

 **Working:**
+**To run on localhost XAMPP**
-Download **Mini-Library-Management-System code file** connect database file to database and set location on db.php file.
+Download **Mini-Library-Management-System code file** connect database file(library_managment.sql) to Database MyPHPadmin page and configuer location on db.php file.